AnatStauber/Coupon-Management-Project----Rest/README.md

 # Coupon-Management-Project----Rest

-Server-Side of Coupon Management system ,using Java Restful Web Application
+this is my version of the 'coupons management system' project done in 'John-Bryce' Java Full-Stack courses.

-This is my version of the coupons management system project done in 'John-Bryce'.
+In this version of the project i used Java Restful Web Application, and also added a few HTML pages, just to give it a more realistic touch :)